-In December 2003, WSIPP published Quality Control Standard: Washington State Research-Based Juvenile Offender Programs, which details recommendations for quality assurance plans for research-based interventions.
+The WSIPP published Quality Control Standard: Washington State Research-Based Juvenile Offender Programs, which details recommendations for quality assurance plans for research-based interventions.
 The enhanced quality assurance plans for the CJAA programs comply with the standards in WSIPP's report.
 Additional data have been added to the quality assurance sections of this report to meet the 2003 recommendations.

 In 2005, the Legislature directed WSIPP to report whether evidence-based and cost-beneficial policy options exist in lieu of building two new prisons by 2020 and possibly another prison by 2030.
 In October 2006, WSIPP published Evidence-Based Public Policy Options to Reduce Future Prison Construction, Criminal Justice Costs, and Crime Rates.
 The report stated that if Washington can successfully implement a moderate to aggressive portfolio of evidence-based options, then a significant level of prison construction can be avoided, saving state and local tax payers about two billion dollars, and slightly lowering net crime rates.
 CJAA evidence-based program implementation plays a key role in helping to meet these desired outcomes.
-This report was a key driver for the Legislature approving a significant increase in funding for EBP programs delivered by the county juvenile courts.
+This report was a key driver for the Legislature approving a significant increase in funding for EBPs delivered by the county juvenile courts.
 This new funding was implemented through a grant program during SFY 2008 and is known as Evidence-Based Expansion.

 In 2009, the Legislature directed WSIPP to "conduct an analysis of the costs per participant of evidence-based programs by the juvenile courts."
-The Washington State Institute for Public Policy worked with the CJAA Advisory Committee, WAJCA, JR, and the Administrative Office of the Courts (AOC) to determine the requirements for delivering these programs.
-The Washington State Institute for Public Policy published their report in December 2009 which produced new average costs per participant that are more representative of delivering evidence-based programs in juvenile court settings today.
+The WSIPP worked with the CJAA Advisory Committee, WAJCA, JR, and the Administrative Office of the Courts (AOC) to determine the requirements for delivering these programs.
+The WSIPP published their report in December 2009 which produced new average costs per participant that are more representative of delivering evidence-based programs in juvenile court settings today.
 To read the full report, please visit the Institute's website at www.wsipp.wa.gov.